In this guide

 But for all the positives there are some downsides, too.
 Privacy is a key concern, and all parents should learn about social media, even if they don’t use it themselves, so they can understand the issues affecting kids.

-The importance of privacy controls
+The importance of social media privacy controls

 Sharing content, whether it is personal images, opinions on current affairs, or links to other online content is integral to social media activity.
 While there are many benefits to sharing information on social media and expanding your own world, social media is not without its downsides too.